-All students in the major must take a common core of three courses: BUS A310, F305, and F303.
+All students in the concentration must take a common core of three courses: BUS A311, F305, and F420.
 These three courses provide a basic grounding in financial accounting systems, the capital and money markets, and corporate financial decision making.
 An understanding of these areas is necessary for someone who is planning a career in finance.

-Finance Major
+Finance Concentration

-The undergraduate curriculum in this major is designed to provide familiarity with the instruments and institutions of finance and with a financial approach for structuring and analyzing management decisions.
+The undergraduate curriculum in this concentration is designed to provide familiarity with the instruments and institutions of finance and with a financial approach for structuring and analyzing management decisions.